Diocese of Aba

-The Roman Catholic Diocese of Aba takes its name from the major commercial city of Aba in Abia State.
+The Roman Catholic Diocese of Aba takes its name from the major commercial city of Aba in Abia State, Nigeria.
 Aba Diocese was created from Umuahia Diocese on April 2, 1990.
 Its first diocesan bishop, Vincent Valentine Ezeonyia, CSSp, was installed on 2 July 1990 at Christ the King Church; he was ordained bishop on 1 July 1990 at Mater Dei Cathedral in Umuahia.
-At the time the Catholic Diocese of Aba was created, there were 24 parishes, 33 indigenous priests including those born and bred in Aba, many Religious people and a Catholic population of 227,225.
+At the time the Catholic Diocese of Aba was created, there were 24 parishes, 33 Indigenous priests, including those born and bred in Aba, many religious people, and a Catholic population of 227,225.
 The bulk of the Catholic population was concentrated in Aba Urban and its immediate environs.
 Ezeonyia died in 2015.

 In July 1990 Vincent Valentine Ezeonyia, C.S.Sp. took over the administration of the Catholic Diocese of Aba.
 At some time after he took over the diocese had 144 priests, with 59 parishes, with several men in seminaries, and women in convents.